Accio/AMIDD/docs/README.md

 ## Pre-course survey

-Prior to attending the first session, please [fill out the voluntary pre-course survey](https://forms.gle/bkWpDSiwvRQHZeQs7).
+Prior to attending the first session, please [fill out the voluntary pre-course survey](https://forms.gle/Xbk6ExbfNUxUgqm76).
 Your reply helps me to shape the course to meet your needs.

 ## Assessment

-The final note is given by participation (20%), offline activities (50%), and near-end-term presentation in teams (30%).
+The final note is given by participation including quizzes (30%), offline activities (40%), and a collaboration challenge in the final session (30%).

 ## Syllabus